logicalclocks/hops-docs/docs/admin_guide/variables.rst

-.. _hopsworks-administration:

 ==================
 Hopsworks settings
 ==================

 Clicking on the *Edit variables* icon on the admin panel, will lead to the configuration management panel.
 From here administrators are able to change the configuration and behavior of Hopsworks.

 Hopsworks UI doesn't have a configuration file, instead the configuration is stored in the database in the `hopsworks.variables` table.